 When humidity levels reach above 55%, your home becomes a breeding ground for allergens like mold, dust mites, fungi and bacteria.
 Dust mites alone are the number one cause of indoor allergens

 High humidity in your home can also result in a few health problems.
 For one thing, sweat doesn’t evaporate as easily in humid weather, so our bodies make even more to compensate.
-This excess sweating can cause to dehydration.
+This excess sweating can cause dehydration.

 High humidity has also been linked to sleep problems – when you feel hotter, you tend to toss and turn which leads to restless sleep.
 Increased congestion is also possible, which can lead to additional sleep problems.